21 Early-Season Flowers for Your Garden

 Tulip

-With innate cheerfulness and beauty, a springtime tulip lends itself to a variety of garden settings -- from formal border gardens to naturalistic, casual settings.
-And there's a tulip for every gardener, from diminutive 4-inch-tall specimens to extravagant multifoot-high blooms.
+With a huge variety of shades (including nearly every color of the rainbow), tulips lend themselves to a variety of garden settings, including formal border gardens and naturalistic, casual settings.
+And there's a tulip for every gardener, from tiny 4-inch-tall specimens to extravagant multi-foot-high blooms.

 Size: To 2 feet tall and 1 foot wide